iporepos/flare/_sources/concepts.rst.txt

 Assets
 ============================================

 In ``FLARE``, the term **asset** refers to anything that can be labeled.
 Assets are the objects of labeling: the things for which a label provides meaning.
-Because ``FLARE`` is meant to be flexible and widely applicable, assets can take several forms inside the computer’s memory and storage.

 .. _concepts-assets-files:

 Files
 ---------------------------------------------

 The most obvious type of asset is the **file**.

 Files are the classic case: they live in the file system, they carry **extensions** (e.g., ``.csv``, ``.pdf``, ``.png``) that indicate their structure, and they are usually the first candidates for labeling.

 File labels benefit from extensions because they add information about the internal format directly to the name.
 Within files, there can still be **categories** (for example, documents, images, datasets), and these may sometimes call for specialized labeling styles.

 .. dropdown:: Example of labeling as raster file
     :icon: info